Callistus25/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 0. Positive anything is better than negative nothing

-0-positive_or_negative.py: Python program that assigns a random signed number to the variable number each time it is executed and prints whether number is positive or negative.
+	- [0-positive_or_negative.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x01-python-if_else_loops_functions/0-positive_or_negative.py): This program will assign a random signed number to the variable `number` each time it is executed.
+Complete the source code in order to print whether the number stored in the variable `number` is positive or negative.

-Prints the number followed by:
+	- You can find the source code [here](https://alx-intranet.hbtn.io/rltoken/rkvoXPA-lS3TAaemM9sChg)
+	- The variable `number` will store a different value every time you will run this program
+	- You don’t have to understand what `import`, `random. randint` do.
+Please do not touch this code
+	- The output of the program should be:
+		- The number, followed by
-If the number is greater than 0: is positive
+			- if the number is greater than 0: `is positive`
-If the number is 0: is zero
+			- if the number is 0: `is zero`
-If the number is less than 0: is negative
+			- if the number is less than 0: `is negative`
-Followed by a new line.
+		- followed by a new line
-Completion of this source code.

 1. The last digit

-1-last_digit.py: Python program that assigns a random signed number to the variable number each time it is executed and prints its last digit.
+	- [1-last_digit.py](https://github.com/Callistus25/alx-higher_level_programming/blob/master/0x01-python-if_else_loops_functions/1-last_digit.py): This program will assign a random signed number to the variable number each time it is executed.
+Complete the source code in order to print the last digit of the number stored in the variable number.

+	- You can find the source code [here](https://alx-intranet.hbtn.io/rltoken/hU682hcMxVchqWAcmh32tA)
+	- The variable `number` will store a different value every time you will run this program
+	- You don’t have to understand what `import`, `random.randint` do.
+Please do not touch this code.
+This line should not change: `number = random.randint(-10000, 10000)`
+	- The output of the program should be:
+		- The string `Last digit of`, followed by
+		- the number, followed by
-Prints the string Last digit of [number] is [last_digit] followed by:
+		- the string `is`, followed by the last digit of `number`, followed by
-If the number is greater than 5: and is greater than 5 If the number is 0: and is 0
+			- if the last digit is greater than 5: the string `and is greater than 5`
+			- if the last digit is 0: the string `and is 0`
-If the number is less than 6 and not 0: and is less than 6 and not 0 Followed by a new line.
+			- if the last digit is less than 6 and not 0: the string `and is less than 6 and not 0`
-Completion of this source code.
+		- followed by a new line

 2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game

 2-print_alphabet.py: Python program that prints the alphabet in lowercase, not followed by a new line.